xpnteam/xpnet/README.md

 With the help of contributors, I'd like to see XPNet grow in at least the following ways:

 - [ ] Expand to macOS and Linux.
 (Most of the native code is written in standard C or C++ so the effort here should be moderate for someone with good C/C++ and relevant platform experience.)
-- [ ] Automatically detect and use any compatible .NET Core install found in <Plugin-Path>/64/dotnet (or <Plugin-Path>/32/dotnet) instead of assuming release 1.1.1.
 - [ ] Automatically find the plugin to load in simple cases based on naming convention rather than requiring a config entry.
 I tried to do this from the start but it appears that System.Reflection.Metadata is just fundamentally broken in .NET Core, and things like Cecil don't work on Core (at least not in the effort I'm willing to put into it).
 When the Core tooling gets better, or someone wants to contribute who can provide a solution, revisit this.
 - [ ] Publish a nuget package to make it easy to create a plugin.
 The package should ideally be "fat", including binaries for Windows, macOS and Linux in appropriate arch subdirectories, so that you can easily create plugin projects that reference XPNet and which you can then just xcopy-deploy into X-Plane.
 - [ ] Build out the Fluent Data API.
 What we have so far is more a concept than anything.
 Possibly this is a template/tool that creates the Fluent API from the DataRefs.txt that comes with X-Plane, instead of building the thing by hand.
 - [ ] Extend the test harness to be more generally useful for other plugins beyond the sample Logging plugin.
 - [ ] Improve the native output directory structure for the C++ VS 2017 projects - by default, for backwards compatibility, MS makes project outputs inconsistent between x86 and x64 builds.
 It all works...but is unnecessarily confusing.
+- [x] 2017-09-08 - Automatically detect and use any compatible .NET Core install found in <Plugin-Path>/64/dotnet (or <Plugin-Path>/32/dotnet) instead of assuming release 1.1.1.

 Additionally, the following aspects of the X-Plane API need mappings to XPNet.